 Where possible, we explored the towns of the region; Sorrento, Massa Lubrense, Positano, Amalfi and Capri.
 Each had its own delights, but for me it was the quiet, flag stoned square of Massa Lubrense that caught my heart and the quaint harbour positioned below from where we started some of our SUP adventures.

 When to go?

 The best time to stand up paddle the Amalfi Coast is during the summer between May and September.
 Favourable, light winds grace the coast during this time and rainfall is very low.
 Just remember to keep hydrated, cool and protected from the sun during the hottest months of July and August.

-Beau’s Top Tips for Travelling with a Paddle along the Amalfi Coast, Italy…
+Clare’s Top Tips for Travelling with a Paddle along the Amalfi Coast, Italy…

 1. Take a boat trip around the island of Capri.
 Or take the ferry across and use your inflatable SUP to paddle around the island.

 2. Bring your own inflatable SUP as it will be easier to carry and travel through the narrow streets and up and down the steep stairs.